labilezhu/devops-insider/docs/source/kernel/namespace/trouble-cases/PID1-in-containers.md

 This function simply does two things

 1. Make init (PID 1) inherit all the child processes
-2. Check to see if any process groups have become orphaned as a result of our exiting, and if they have any stopped jobs, send them a SIGHUP and then a SIGCONT.
+2. Check to see if any process groups have become orphaned(孤儿) as a result of our exiting, and if they have any stopped jobs, send them a SIGHUP and then a SIGCONT.

-find_child_reaper() will help us find a proper reaper:
+`find_child_reaper()` will help us find a proper `reaper`:

 ```c
 >>>>> reaper = find_child_reaper(father);